 Municipal Solid Waste (MSW) comprises solid waste from households, commercial and industrial sources.
 This excludes construction and demolition waste, chemical waste and other special waste.
 MSW is disposed of at landfills.

 Food waste is the major constituent of the municipal solid waste in Hong Kong.
 It comprises waste produced during food production, processing, wholesale, retail and preparation, as well as after meal leftovers and expired foods.
 It is highly degradable which can easily cause odour and hygiene problems.

 Construction waste includes waste arising from such activities as construction, renovation, demolition, land excavation and road works.
 Ideally, the waste is separated and inert material is used as fill in reclamation sites, when available.
 However, a significant portion of the waste still goes to landfills.

 Chemical waste comprises substances specified under the Waste Disposal (Chemical Waste) (General) Regulation as posing a possible risk to health and/or the environment.

 Clinical waste consists of waste generated from various healthcare, laboratory and research practices as defined in Section 2 and Schedule 8 of the Waste Disposal Ordinance.
 It should be managed properly so as to minimize danger to public health or risk of pollution to the environment.

 Special wastes include animal carcasses, livestock waste, radioactive waste, grease trap waste and waterworks/sewage sludges.
 These wastes need to be treated separately.
-Some livestock waste is treated at the Sha Ling Composting Plant.
-Arrangements are being developed for the proper treatment and disposal of the other wastes, but more time is needed to address community concerns about such facilities.
+Arrangements are being developed for the proper treatment and disposal of these wastes, but more time is needed to address community concerns about such facilities.